flexera-public/policy_templates/cost/google/rightsize_vm_recommendations/README.md

     - `compute.instances.stop`*
     - `compute.instances.setMachineType`*
     - `compute.instances.delete`*

+?
+Only the permissions needed for the specific recommendations you're looking to produce are required.
+If using this policy only for idle recommendations, for example, `recommender.computeInstanceMachineTypeRecommendations.list` is not needed.

 \* Only required for taking action; the policy will still function in a read-only capacity without these permissions.